kalxas/rasdaman/doc/main/04_ql-guide.rst

 Query Execution with rasql
 **************************

-The rasdaman toolkit offers essentially three ways to communicate with a database through queries:
+The rasdaman toolkit offers essentially a couple of ways to communicate with a database through queries:

--  By writing a C++ or Java application that uses the rasdaman APIs, raslib or rasj, resp. (see the rasdaman API guides).

--  By writing queries using the GUI-based rview tool which allows to visualize results in a large variety of display modes (see the rasdaman rview Guide).

 -  By submitting queries via command line using rasql; this tool is covered in this section.

+-  By writing a C++, Java, or Python application that uses the rasdaman APIs (raslib, rasj, or rasdapy3 respectively).
+See the rasdaman API guides for further details.

 The rasql tool accepts a query string (which can be parametrised as explained in the API guides), sends it to the server for evaluation, and